Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

-The general idea presented in Section \ref{subsec:modal_free_m_elim} is to combine the derivations $d_1$ and $d_2$ in a sequential way, first constructing a prederivation $d_1^\prime$ of $G \sep G \sep \vdash \Gamma, \Delta$ (using $d_1$) whose leaves are either axioms or hypersequents of the form $G\sep \vdash \vec{r}.\Delta$, and then by completing this prederivation into a derivation (using $d_2$).
+The general idea presented in Section~\ref{subsec:modal_free_m_elim} is to combine the derivations $d_1$ and $d_2$ in a sequential way, first constructing a prederivation $d_1^\prime$ of $G \sep G \sep \vdash \Gamma, \Delta$ (using $d_1$) whose leaves are either axioms or hypersequents of the form $G\sep \vdash \vec{r}.\Delta$, and then by completing this prederivation into a derivation (using $d_2$).
 Finally, $G \sep G \sep \vdash \Gamma, \Delta$ can be easily turned into a derivation of $G \sep \vdash \Gamma,\Delta$ as desired.

 However, this technique cannot be directly applied in the context of the system \hmr\ due to the constraints imposed on the shape of the hypersequent by the $\Diamond$ rule.
 Indeed an application of the $\Diamond$ rule in $d_1$ acting on some hypersequent of the form cannot turned into an application of the $\Diamond$ rule on because this hypersequent cannot be the conclusion of a $\Diamond$ rule as it does not satisfy the constraints.
+To deal with the $\Diamond$ rule, we will expand the construction of Section~\ref{subsec:modal_free_m_elim} by induction on the modal depth of the derivation $d_1$.

-For this reason, when constructing the prederivation $d'_1$ inductively from $d_1$, we stop at the applications of the $\Diamond$--rule.
-Hence, the inductive procedure takes the derivation $d_1$ and produces a CAN--free and M--free prederivation $d_1^\prime$ of
+Indeed, when constructing the prederivation $d'_1$ inductively from $d_1$, we stop at the applications of the $\Diamond$-rule.
+Hence, the inductive procedure takes the derivation $d_1$ and produces a CAN-free and M-free prederivation $d_1^\prime$ of

 where all the leaves in the prederivation are either: